Planning, programming and assessing geography 7–10

 Other resources

-• Terminology in geography K–10 (DOCX 79.4 KB) - The geography terminology continuum provides a list of essential vocabulary required of the NSW syllabus for the Australian curriculum K-10 geography.
+• The geography terminology continuum provides a list of essential vocabulary required of the NSW syllabus for the Australian curriculum K–10 geography

-• Geography for those new to teaching the subject (DOCX 1.61 MB) is a comprehensive resource to support new and out-of-subject teachers to develop their skills and confidence in teaching geography.
-The resource unpacks the Geography K-10 syllabus in detail and includes a number of resources to support teachers in the use of geographical tools in the classroom and fieldwork opportunities.
+• Unpacks the Geography K–10 Syllabus (2015) in detail and includes a number of resources to support teachers in the use of geographical tools in the classroom and fieldwork opportunities

-• Geographical toolkit K–10 (DOCX 16.3 MB) unpacks the Tools continuum in Geography K-10 Syllabus.
-All students, in Geography K-10, have to use and integrate geographical tools throughout the geographical inquiry process.
-This resource provides examples of a variety of geographical tools and suggested stages where they can be applied.
+• All students in geography K–10, have to use and integrate geographical tools throughout the geographical inquiry process and this resource provides examples of a variety of geographical tools and suggested stages where they can be applied

 Category: